What we do

 Ouch Chansoleak, Director of Operations

-Born and raised in Cambodia, Chansoleak Ouch graduated with her Bachelor of Art and Associate Degree for Banking.
-Chansoleak has over 17 years of successive and leadership experience in Administration & Operations for local and international company.
+Born and raised in Cambodia, Chansoleak Ouch graduated with her Bachelor of Arts and Associate Degree in Banking.
+Chansoleak has over 17 years of successive leadership experience in Administration & Operations for local and international companies.